LejonKralemann/CISTRANSGUIDE/readme.txt

 TDNA_IS_LBRB:				Indicate whether the reference contains the T-DNA in LB:RB orientation (TRUE or FALSE)
 TDNA_ALT_LB_END:			LB position on the alternative T-DNA plasmid.
 "NA" if no alternative plasmid.
 TDNA_ALT_RB_END:			Same as previous but for RB.
 TDNA_ALT_IS_LBRB:			Indicates whether alternative plasmid is in LB:RB orientation in the reference.
+"NA" if no alternative plasmid.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 General notes